Environmental studies helps you develop an understanding of the complex environmental challenges facing the world.

 Other degree options in the field of geography and environment at Mount Allison:

-- BSc environmental science (honours, major, minor)
+- Bachelor of Science (BSc), environmental science (honours, major, minor)

 - BA geography (honours, major, minor)